butterrsoft/GyrSync/README.md

 🔸 **Mode ED** - moves the h-pos and h-size in the EDID.
 Control defaults to h-pos/left, and when you hold for 8s goes to h-width/narrower.
 Changes affect *all* DTD’s over the current profile, across all modes.
 Different profiles can have different Mode ED settings.
 Changes do not show on the CRT as you make them - you must hit “Detect” under Windows Display Settings to see any changes, or, better, hot plug the dongle while USB-powered.

-🔸 **Mode H** - moves h-pos. *Shimmers*, as the AVR32EB14 is only granular to 50ns.
+🔸 **Mode H** - moves h-pos. *Shimmies*, as the AVR32EB14 is only granular to 50ns.
 Better to adjust the source, the CRT, or use Mode ED.

 🔸 **Mode V** - moves v-pos.